natelistrom/natelistrom.github.io/_posts/2022-12-01-human-factors.md

 ---
 layout: post
 title:  "Design your story to fit humans"
+description: "The best tools are designed to be ergonomic, fitted to people, rather than requiring people to fit them.
+Similarly, as a storyteller, you should design your stories to fit the way people's minds work."
 date:   2022-12-01 12:00:00 -0400
 tags: Craft Writing Story Design
 maturity: note